Grow Hemp in Alaska

 3) How do I apply for participation in the Industrial Hemp Program?

-Once regulations for the Industrial Hemp Pilot Program regulations are adopted, interested parties will be able to apply to participate as registrants in the pilot program.
-Applications will be reviewed and approved by the Division of Agriculture in compliance with statutory and regulatory standards
+Once regulations for the Industrial Hemp Pilot Program are adopted, interested parties may apply to participate as registrants.
+Applications will be reviewed and approved by the Division of Agriculture in compliance with statutory and regulatory standards.

 4) Will there be fees associated with the industrial hemp pilot program?

 Yes.
-All applicants for registration must pay a fee.
-The new law, Ch.
-5, SLA 2018, requires that the cost of regulating industrial hemp in Alaska be completely covered by those fees.
-The regulations will address fee amounts.
+All applicants must pay a fee.
+The law (Ch.
+5, SLA 2018) requires the cost of regulating industrial hemp in Alaska be completely covered by those fees.
+Specific amounts are addressed in regulations.

 Yes.
-All industrial hemp grown, harvested, or processed will require testing, paid for by the registrant, to validate compliance with the requirement that it not exceed the 0.3 percent THC threshold.
+All industrial hemp grown, harvested, or processed will require testing—paid for by the registrant—to validate compliance with the ≤ 0.3% THC threshold.